AdobeDocs/analytics-2.0-apis/bdia.md

 If a file is submitted, and a large percentage of the rows have failed, then it might make sense to repair the rows and re-submit the file, resulting in minimal duplicate hits.
 This should only be done, however, when the missed server calls are individually significant and the pipeline of hits can be stalled long enough to investigate and repair the error.
 Otherwise, we recommend fixing the file generation process and not trying to re-submit the file.

 ## REST API Details
-Customers use Streaming Data Collection by interacting with a set of REST APIs over SSL/TLS.
+Customers use Bulk Insertion by interacting with a set of REST APIs over SSL/TLS.
 This section details each API operation and gives examples of how to interact with the REST API.

 ### URI Host
-Regardless of which data center your report-suite resides in, SDC calls can be directed to a single global host name for most clients.
+Regardless of which data center your report-suite resides in, BDIA calls can be directed to a single global host name for most clients.
 However, if you are legally required to have your data processed in a specific part of the world, we also make available direct access to regional hosts to ensure your data is processed where it needs to be.
-This hostname value will be referred to as <SDC_HOST> in this document.
+This hostname value will be referred to as <BDIA_HOST> in this document.
 |Location| Hostname| Comment |
 |--|--|--|
 | Global | https://analytics-collection.adobe.io | Auto-routing |